skinnyjames/vue2-leaflet-canvas/README.md

 Vue.component('v-canvas-layer': Vue2LeafletCanvas)

 methods: {
+  data() {
+    // generate an array of locations that have a L.latLng property named "latlng" ...
+    return {
+      locations: locations,
+    }
+  },
   // use the drawing event to get access to the canvas element drawing(info) {
     let canvas = info.canvas